Tools and Resources

-If you speak through your desktop computer speakers and microphone, we get a nasty echo and hear the hum of the computer in the background.
+If you speak through your desktop computer speakers and microphone, we get a nasty echo and might hear the hum of the computer in the background.
 The echo renders the audio unusable.

 Here are 2 great options:

-More Specific Help
+Need More Specific Help?

 I have a variety of programs and packages available for my coaching services.
-I love being able to work from my virtual office – you don’t have to drive anywhere, use petrol or waste time in traffic.
+I love being able to work from my virtual office – you don’t have to drive anywhere, use petrol/gas or waste time in traffic.
 Plus – we can work globally!
 I have many clients in Europe, USA and the UK as well as in SA.

 I look forward to supporting you along your journey.